scikit-learn/enhancement_proposals/slep006/proposal.rst

 with weighted scoring and unweighted fitting.

-Error handling: if `sample_weight` is required only in scoring and not in fit of the sub-estimator the user should make explicit that it's not required by the sub-estimator.
+Error handling: if `sample_weight` is required only in scoring and not in fit of the sub-estimator the user should make explicit that it is not required by the sub-estimator.

 Case C